Not your average accommodation, Rainforest Hideaway offers self contained accommodation in cabins deep inside

 including the famous cassowary.

-This is the most unique Cape Tribulation accommodation: solar powered owner built cabins, sculpture trail, mini golf, and Thai massage make this place stand out from the rest.
+This is the most unique Cape Tribulation accommodation: solar powered owner built cabins, sculpture trail and mini golf make this place stand out from the rest.

-This accommodation offers unique accommodation deep inside the Daintree rainforest to a maximum of six guests in owner-built, solar-powered self contained cabins with handcrafted timber furniture, tap water from a mountain stream and walking trails with seats and sculptures to explore this amazing ancient jungle.
+This unique self contained accommodation deep inside the Daintree rainforest caters to a maximum of six guests in owner-built, solar-powered self contained cabins with handcrafted timber furniture, tap water from a mountain stream and walking trails with seats and sculptures to explore this amazing ancient jungle.

 Since July 2000 Rainforest Hideaway has provided accommodation to thousands of adventurous travellers from all over the world, and you can read their reviews on Tripadvisor.